nakednous/proscene3_design/source.md

 N:

-* Bogus event in that it is a high-level (soft) event which should be reduced from a low-level event
+Input sources are represented by so called bogus events.
+An event is bogus in that it is a high-level (soft) event which should be reduced from a low-level event

-* List some properties: shortcuts, multi-tempi & types
+Lets see some bogus events features...

 V: